zeng-dong/dot-netting/Readings/Books/Mastering Minimal APIs in ASP.NET Core.md

 If the route values cannot be casted to the specified types, then an exception of the **BadHttpRequestException** type will be thrown, and the API will respond with a **400 Bad Request** message.
 ### route constraints
 If, according to the constraints, no route matches the specified path, we don’t get an exception.
 Instead we obtain a **404 Not Found** message,
+### parameter binding
+- route values
+- query strings
+- headers
+- the body (as json, the only format supported by default)
+- a service provider (dependency injection)

 ## Parameter binding
 ## Exploring responses